 There are over 50 community legal centres throughout Victoria.
-They are staffed by salaried and volunteer lawyers and non-legal staff.
+They are staffed by paid and volunteer lawyers and non-legal staff.

 Most community legal centres are funded by the Commonwealth and state governments.
 VLA administers this funding.
-Some centres receive funding from other sources, such as local government, tertiary institutions, universities and various trusts.
+Some centres receive funding from other sources, such as local councils, universities and trusts.

 Community legal centres offer free legal advice; most offer a combination of day and evening legal advice sessions.